niaid/imaris_extensions/README.md

 ## Setup

-1. Install a Python environment.
+1. Install a Python version.
 The specific Python version you need depends on your version of Imaris (for us this is Python 3.7.0).
 Running the extensions as independent programs is less restrictive, requiring the use of Python version 3.6 or above.[[Miniconda download](https://docs.conda.io/en/latest/miniconda.html)].
 2. Configure and install the required Python packages.